Error-331/code_tests/docs/bible/links.md

 Natural Concern - June 3 (win souls for Him);

 Texas Thunder - June 4 (never doubt God's ability to do the impossible);

+Our Unworthy Worth - June 5 (Draw nigh to God, and he will draw nigh to you.
+Cleanse your hands, ye sinners; and purify your hearts, ye double minded);

+The Fullness of God - June 6 (The Creator became a human being for the purpose of reconciling the world to Himself);